Registrar's Office Main Content

 What We Do:

 The Registrar's Office provides administrative services and academic support to currently enrolled students and the campus community, as well as to prospective and former students.
+We are located in room 0251 of the new Student Services Building.

 The primary goals of the Registrar's Office are to assist students in the registration process, assess tuition and fees, monitor students' academic progress, and determine eligibility for degree.
 The Registrar's Office also provides many specialized services for students such as transcript distribution, enrollment verification, and withdrawal.